Bug report #4604

 Between preparing for my trip and actually leaving, I have not had the opportunity to examine Jeremy Palmer's suggestions in any depth nor responded to Andrea Peri's concerns regarding Tiny OWS's omitting Feature IDs.
 I apologize to both, and hope to be able to respond more constructively within two weeks.
 I would like to continue to improve the WFS caching code once I return to Italy, but if someone is able to do so sooner or better, please don't hesitate!

-#26 Updated by Nicolas Boisteault about 4 years ago
+#26 Updated by Nicolas Boisteault almost 6 years ago

 This feature is not present in 2.8.3 neither but is back in 2.10.1.